Behind Cohen plea: Trump's longtime dream of a Moscow tower

 According to the plea, Cohen later discussed traveling to Moscow to jump-start the deal.
 In May 2016, a month after Trump had emerged the winner of the GOP primaries, Sater — identified as "Individual 2" — told Cohen that Peskov wanted to meet him in mid-June at an international business forum in St. Petersburg and "possibly introduce you" to Putin or Russian Prime Minister Dmitry Medvedev.

-Sater and Cohen continued to email about the foundering project well into June 2016, soon after a much-scrutinized meeting at Trump Tower in New York between Trump's son, Don Jr., son-in-law Jared Kushner, campaign chairman Paul Manafort and several Russian attendees, purportedly to discuss the possibility of "dirt" on Hillary Clinton.
+Sater and Cohen continued to email about the foundering project well into June 2016, soon after a much-scrutinized meeting at Trump Tower in New York between Trump's son Don Jr., son-in-law Jared Kushner, campaign chairman Paul Manafort and several Russian attendees, purportedly to discuss the possibility of "dirt" on Hillary Clinton.

 On June 14, Cohen met Sater in the tower lobby and told him his potential trip to St. Petersburg was off.

-Thursday, Trump suggested that his consideration of a Moscow tower was all part of being a businessman who was also running for president.
+Thursday, Trump suggested his consideration of a Moscow tower was all part of being a businessman who was also running for president.

 "I decided ultimately not to do it," he said.
 "There would be nothing wrong if I did do it."